MohammedIbrahim8887/tsuki-logger/README.md

 # Tsuki Logger 🌙

-A clean, modular Winston-based logger for Elysia with Bun-first runtime detection and TypeScript support.
+> *The silent observer for your Elysia applications*

+**Tsuki** (月) is a high-performance, runtime-adaptive logger for Elysia applications that combines the flexibility of Winston with the speed of Bun, while gracefully falling back to Node.js when needed.

 [![Bun](https://img.shields.io/badge/Bun-1.2+-000000?style=flat&logo=bun)](https://bun.sh)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-3178C6?style=flat&logo=typescript)](https://www.typescriptlang.org)